epv44/TwitchAPIWrapper/README.md

                     }
                     //case let .success(credentials)
                 case .success(_):
-                    //returns credential object; however, values are stored securly in keychain and can be accessed as: print(TwitchAuthorizationManager.sharedInstance.authToken)
+                    //returns credential object; however, values are stored securely in the Keychain and can be accessed as: print(TwitchAuthorizationManager.sharedInstance.authToken)
                 }
             }